George Grenville: Legacy

-He was one of the relatively few prime ministers (others include Henry Pelham, William Pitt the Younger, Henry Campbell-Bannerman, Bonar Law, Ramsay MacDonald, Neville Chamberlain, Sir Winston Churchill, George Canning, Spencer Perceval, William Ewart Gladstone, Edward Heath, John Major, Tony Blair, Gordon Brown, David Cameron, Theresa May, Boris Johnson, and Liz Truss) who never acceded to the peerage.
+He was one of the relatively few prime ministers (others include Henry Pelham, William Pitt the Younger, Spencer Perceval, George Canning, Sir Robert Peel, William Ewart Gladstone, Sir Henry Campbell-Bannerman, Bonar Law, Ramsay MacDonald, Neville Chamberlain, Sir Winston Churchill, Sir Edward Heath, Sir John Major, Sir Tony Blair, Gordon Brown, Boris Johnson, Liz Truss and Rishi Sunak) who never acceded to the peerage.

 The town of Grenville, Quebec, was named after George Grenville.
 The town is in turn the namesake for the Grenville orogeny, a long-lived Mesoproterozoic mountain-building event associated with the assembly of the supercontinent Rodinia.
 Its record is a prominent orogenic belt which spans a significant portion of the North American continent, from Labrador to Mexico, and extends to Scotland.

 Family life

-In 1749 Grenville married Elizabeth Wyndham (1719 – 5 December 1769), daughter of Sir William Wyndham, and the granddaughter of the Duke of Somerset.
+In 1749 Grenville married Elizabeth Wyndham (1719 – 5 December 1769), daughter of Sir William Wyndham, and the granddaughter of Charles Seymour, 6th Duke of Somerset.
 Somerset did not approve of their marriage and consequently left Elizabeth only a small sum in his will.

 The couple had four sons and four daughters.
 (One account states they had five daughters.)